rpy2/rpy2/doc/source/interactive.rst

 >>> graphics.barplot(IntVector((1,3,2,5,4)), ylab="Value")

 Now the R graphical device is updated when resized.
+Should one wish to stop processing the events:

 >>> process_revents.stop()

+The processing can be resumed, stopped again, and so on.

 The frequency with which the processing of R events is performed can be roughly controlled.
 The thread is put to sleep for an arbitray duration between